Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes (RRF 3.2 and 3.3)

-* The A parameter is deprecated in RRF 3.2 and later in favour of the R parameter.
+* The A parameter is deprecated in RRF 3.2 and later in favour of the R parameter, however existing M307 commands using the A parameter will continue to work.
 * See notes on previous RRF 3.x tabs for all changes since RRF 2.x.

 #### RRF 3.1 and 3.0